Uniform Interstate Depositions and Discovery Act-Wisconsin

-To request issuance of a subpoena by a clerk of circuit court, a party must submit the foreign subpoena to the clerk for the county in which discovery is sought to be conducted in this state, accompanied by the appropriate Wisconsin subpoena form which shall do all of the following:
+To request issuance of a subpoena by a clerk of the circuit court, a party must submit the foreign subpoena to the clerk for the county in which discovery is sought to be conducted in this state, accompanied by the appropriate Wisconsin subpoena form which shall do all of the following:

 1. List the Wisconsin county in which discovery is to be conducted as the court from which the subpoena is issued.
 Discovery is to be conducted in the county in which the person to whom the subpoena is directed resides.
 If the person is not a natural person, discovery is to be conducted in a county in which the person does substantial business.
-The subpoena shall list the address, including county of residence, for the witness.
+The subpoena shall list the address, including the county of residence, for the witness.